-Records of notification by telephone to parent/guardians will be kept by the first aid reporting book.
-Copies of written notification are held.
+Records of notification by telephone and slips to parent/guardians will be kept in the first aid reporting book.

 Escorting Pupils to Hospital

 When it is necessary for a student to be taken to hospital they will be accompanied by a member of staff - unless the student's parent/guardian is in attendance.